Hannah0901/Instacart-Basket/README.md

 # Instacart-Basket
 The purpose of this project is to analyze Instacart's sales data and identify patterns to suggest strategies to improve segmentation.

+# Data
+The dataset comprises of information on the following parameters: orders products departments

 # Skills
 Data Wrangling & Subsetting
 Data Consistency Checks